 In connection with the ongoing development and advancement of our products and services in the United States and various international jurisdictions, we seek to create protection for our marks and enhance their value by pursuing trademarks and service marks where available and when appropriate.
 In addition to patent and trademark protection, we rely upon know-how and continuing technological innovation to develop and maintain our competitive position.
 We seek to protect our proprietary information, in part, using confidentiality agreements with our commercial partners, collaborators, employees and consultants, and invention assignment agreements with our employees and consultants.
-These agreements are designed to protect our proprietary information and, in the case of the invention assignment agreements, to grant us ownership of technologies that are developed through a relationship with a third party.
-These agreements may be breached, and we may not have adequate remedies for any breach.
+These agreements are designed to protect our proprietary information and, in the case of the unvention assignment agreements, to grant us ownership of technologies that are developed through a relationship with a third party.
+These agreements may be breached, and we may not have adequate remedies for any breach, in addition, our trade secrets may otherwise become known or independently discovered by competitors.
+To the remedies for any breach.
 In addition, our trade secrets may otherwise become known or be independently discovered by competitors.
 To the extent that our commercial partners, collaborators, employees, and consultants use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.